The minimum spacing, in points, between adjacent views in the stack view.

 has property is set to

-NO (the default) and whose hugging priority is left at NSLayoutPriorityDefaultLow (the default), views within a gravity area remain a fixed distance from each other (equal to the value of the
+false (the default) and whose hugging priority is left at NSLayoutPriorityDefaultLow (the default), views within a gravity area remain a fixed distance from each other (equal to the value of the

 spacing property), and the distance between gravity areas grows and shrinks as the stack view grows and shrinks along its layout direction axis.
 If you set the